pybeebee/phd-website-2/content/publication/24-MDCure/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "*Submitted to ARR December 2024*"
+publication: "*ACL Main*"
-publication_short: "*Submitted to ARR December 2024*"
+publication_short: "*ACL Main*"

 abstract: "Multi-document (MD) processing is crucial for LLMs to handle real-world tasks such as summarization and question-answering across large sets of documents.
-While LLMs have improved at processing long inputs, MD contexts still present challenges, such as managing inter-document dependencies, redundancy, and incoherent structures.
-We introduce MDCure, a scalable and effective fine-tuning pipeline to enhance the MD capabilities of LLMs without the computational cost of pre-training or reliance on human annotated data.
-MDCure is based on generation of high-quality synthetic MD instruction data from sets of related articles via targeted prompts.
-We further introduce MDCureRM, a multi-objective reward model which filters generated data based on their training utility for MD settings.
-With MDCure, we fine-tune a variety of LLMs, from the FlanT5, Qwen2, and LLAMA3.1 model families, up to 70B parameters in size.
-Extensive evaluations on a wide range of MD and long-context benchmarks spanning various tasks show MDCure consistently improves performance over pre-trained baselines and over corresponding base models by up to 75.5%.
+While LLMs have improved at processing long inputs, MD contexts still present unique difficulties, including management of inter-document dependencies, redundancy, and incoherent structures.
+To address this challenge, we introduce MDCure, a scalable and effective instruction data generation framework to enhance the MD capabilities of LLMs without the computational cost of pre-training or reliance on human-annotated data.
+MDCure generates high-quality synthetic MD instruction data over sets of articles via targeted prompts.
+We also introduce MDCureRM, a cost-effective, MD-specific reward model to score and filter generated data based on their training utility for MD settings.
+MDCure is compatible with open- and closed-source models in addition to policy optimization methods such as PPO, enabling even small open-source models to surpass proprietary LLMs as strong generators of high-quality MD instruction data without further data filtering.
+With MDCure, we fine-tune a wide variety of LLMs up to 70B parameters in size from the FlanT5, Qwen2, and LLAMA3.1 model families.
+Extensive evaluations on a wide range of MD and long-context benchmarks spanning various tasks and domains show MDCure consistently improves performance over pre-trained baselines and base models by up to 75.1%.
 Our code, datasets, and models are available at https://github.com/yale-nlp/MDCure."

 # Summary.
 An optional shortened abstract.
 summary: 'Multi-document (MD) processing is crucial for LLMs to handle real-world tasks across large sets of documents.
 This paper introduces MDCure, an effective and scalable procedure for generating high-quality multi-document instruction tuning data to improve MD capabilities of any base LLM.'